 What should the advisor do to help the client concerning the client’s financial affairs?

 Social security/retirement benefits analysis?

-Medicare/medicaid benefits assistance & extended care insurance arrangements?
+Medicare/medicaid benefits assistance & extended (long term) care insurance arrangements?

 How determine the amount of the fee for estate